Keio University

 "When you become a university faculty member, what kind of seminar would you like to create?"

-I remember answering, "I want to make it a seminar that students are glad they joined even after graduation!" when asked during my interview for the Doctoral Programs entrance exam.
+I remember answering, "I want to make it a seminar that students are glad they joined even after graduation!" when asked during my Doctoral Programs entrance interview.
 Having an ideal is fine, but the problem is how to create such a seminar.
-While smiling wryly at my past self, how would I answer that same question now, after nearly 10 years as a university faculty member?
+While smiling wryly at my past self, how would I answer that same question now, nearly 10 years into my career as a university faculty member?
 I tried to think about it while reflecting on my own seminar management.

 When standing at the podium, the state of the students is clearly visible.
-The presence of "free-riding" students or those who have stopped thinking is conveyed surprisingly well.
-Saying things like "Please do your work properly" or "Feel free to ask questions" has little effect, and I often felt frustrated.
+The "free-riding" students, the students who have stopped thinking—their condition is conveyed surprisingly well.
+"Please do your work properly" or "Feel free to ask questions"—such calls have little effect, and I often felt frustrated.
 However, it is selfish to want to be respected by students without making an effort to understand them.
-Reaching that realization, I decided to take measures to close the distance with the students.
-However, even when holding drinking parties, the conversations were only superficial.
+Reaching that realization, I decided to take measures to close the distance with my students.
+However, even when I held drinking parties, the conversations were only superficial.
 After worrying for a while, I suddenly decided to try changing how I addressed the students.
-Feeling a sense of distance in using the honorific "-san," I had them self-report their preferred names, and many students requested to be called by their first names.
+Feeling a sense of distance in using the honorific "-san," I asked them to self-report their preferred names, and many students requested their first names.
 Changing the way I addressed them was highly effective in closing the distance, making it easier to provide encouragement and feedback to each individual.
-Perhaps humans become more motivated when they feel they are being watched closely, as their proactiveness improved.
+Perhaps humans become more motivated when they feel they are being watched closely; their proactiveness improved.
 In an effort to respond to such students, I put more energy into my own research, and I came to truly experience "learning while teaching, teaching while learning."

-I believe the important consequence brought about by the minor measure of changing names lies in the relationship of trust born between the students and the faculty member.
-Therefore, my current answer is "a seminar where faculty and students are bound by a relationship of trust."
+I believe the important consequence brought about by the minor measure of changing names is the relationship of trust born between the students and the faculty member.
+Therefore, "a seminar where faculty and students are bound by a relationship of trust" is my answer at this point in time.
 As I get older, my methods will inevitably have to change, but I want to realize my ideal through trial and error.
 That said, ideals can change.
 Let's check the answer again in 10 years.